-- Change construction impacts and detour strategies during construction which would temporarily alter active transportation routes. - Include upgraded, physically separated and raised bike facilities and shorter intersection crossings along NE Broadway and NE Weidler Street that benefit east-west traveling pedestrians and cyclists. - Include upgraded, physically separated and raised bike facilities and shorter intersection crossings on portions of N Vancouver Avenue and N Williams Avenue that benefit north-south traveling pedestrians and cyclists. - Remove crosswalks on N Williams Avenue and NE Broadway due to increased traffic from the relocated I-5 southbound offramp, which would complicate some crossings in the cover area.
+- Change construction impacts and detour strategies during construction which would temporarily alter active transportation routes. - Include upgraded, physically separated and raised bicycle facilities and shorter intersection crossings along NE Broadway and NE Weidler Street that benefit east-west traveling pedestrians and cyclists. - Include upgraded, physically separated and raised bicycle facilities and shorter intersection crossings on portions of N Vancouver Avenue and N Williams Avenue that benefit north-south traveling pedestrians and cyclists. - Provides pedestrian crossings at all intersections, with protected crossings at locations where exclusive turning lanes are provided.
+Crosswalks would be provided at the north leg of N/NE Broadway/ N Williams Avenue and at the south and east leg of